TolikPylypchuk/CloudCalendar/src/InterlogicProject.Web/wwwroot/lib/system.js/docs/module-formats.md

 In due course this will be entirely replaced by the contextual loader once this has been specified.

-_ES modules are loaded via XHR making it incompatible with `scriptLoad: true`.
-ES modules should always be built for production to avoid transpiler costs, making this a development-only feature._
+_ES6 is loaded via XHR making it non-[CSP](http://www.html5rocks.com/en/tutorials/security/content-security-policy/) compatible.
+ES6 should always be built for production to avoid transpiler costs, making this a development-only feature._

 ### CommonJS

-* The `module`, `exports`, `require`, `global`, `GLOBAL`, `__dirname` and `__filename` variables are all declared in scope.
+* The `module`, `exports`, `require`, `global`, `__dirname` and `__filename` variables are all provided.
 * `module.id` is set.
-* `require.resolve` is provided.

-When executing CommonJS any global `define` is temporarily removed from the global object, before being reverted after synchronous module execution has completed.
-This ensures that any UMD patterns trigger the CommonJS path.
+When executing CommonJS any global `define` is temporarily removed.

 For comprehensive handling of NodeJS modules, a conversion process is needed to make them SystemJS-compatible, such as the one used by jspm.

-_CommonJS is loaded via XHR making it incompatible with `scriptLoad: true` unless pre-compiling with SystemJS Builder._
+_CommonJS is loaded via XHR making it non-[CSP](http://www.html5rocks.com/en/tutorials/security/content-security-policy/) compatible._

 Note that CommonJS modules on npm, loaded as CommonJS may well not load correctly through SystemJS.
 This is because SystemJS does not implement the NodeJS loading algorithm.